zhaoxile/zhaoxile.github.io/_pages/about.md

 - In 2012, I received my Ph.D. in Applied Mathematics from UESTC, advised by [Prof. Ting-Zhu Huang](http://www.math.uestc.edu.cn/info/1081/2041.htm).<br>

-- From 2013 to 2014, I worked with [Prof. Michael Ng](https://hkumath.hku.hk/~mng/) as a post-doc at Hong Kong Baptist University.<br>
+- From 2013 to 2014, I worked with [Prof. Michael Ng (SIAM/AMS Fellow)](https://hkumath.hku.hk/~mng/) as a post-doc at Hong Kong Baptist University.<br>

-- From 2016 to 2017, I worked with [Prof. Jose M. Bioucas Dias](http://www.lx.it.pt/~bioucas/) as a visiting scholar at Instituto Superior Técnico.<br>
+- From 2016 to 2017, I worked with [Prof. Jose M. Bioucas Dias (IEEE Fellow)](http://www.lx.it.pt/~bioucas/) as a visiting scholar at Instituto Superior Técnico.<br>

 # 🔔 News